For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 ACDelco Original Equipment Cabin Air Filter

-This dust filter is made by ACDelco, meaning you can expect quality.
+This particle cabin air filter is made by ACDelco, meaning you can expect quality.
 This company builds OEM parts that are used in over two million General Motors vehicles per year.

 You’re likely to get an exact fit, as long as your vehicle is compatible.
-No one wants to install an aftermarket part that is slightly too big or too small, right?
-That’s a nightmare to deal with.
 With filters, a poor fit means reduced efficacy.

-This product is designed for optimal filtration.
-To start with, it has three distinct layers targeted at different types of pollutants.
+This product has three distinct layers targeted at different types of pollutants.
 One of the outermost layers will block large-particle contaminants, the other outer layer is for strength and structure, and the innermost layer will absorb smaller particles such as road dust and pollen.

 The material is non-woven, meaning it may enhance airflow.
-If previous filters have had you cranking up the heat or A/C, you might want to give this model a try.
+If previous filters have had you cranking up the heat or air conditioning system, you might want to give this model a try.

 Users living in regions where a functional HVAC system is essential to comfort will definitely appreciate this as well.